 There are two main elements to CBT - behaviourism and cognition - that come together to form CBT treatment.
 Behaviourism focuses on what enforces our behaviours, and cognition focuses on our thoughts and emotions.
 Cognitive behavioural therapy focuses on our individual, unique thought processes and how they drive our behaviours.
 It stands by the idea that our thoughts create our feelings and that these two things affect our actions .

 Anyone can suffer from maladaptive thought processes and belief systems, this is exceptionally true for us that suffer from addiction.
 Thoughts can turn into unhealthy behavioural patterns that create negative coping skills.

 By using CBT, we are able to observe our negative thought patterns and consider them.
 Over time, we can then replace them with healthy thought patterns.
-This then translates into more neutral or positive emotions as well as healthier behaviors.
+This then translates into more neutral or positive emotions as well as healthier behaviours.

 CBT treatment works to change unhealthy thoughts at the root.
 By identifying the root cause of unhealthy thoughts it can help us to see the truth.
-We can then work towards discarding unhealthy thoughts in favour for more helpful ones.
+We can then work towards discarding unhealthy thoughts in favour of more helpful ones.
 Implementing this process results naturally in a healthier and happier life.

 By undergoing CBT we can come to understand that we have the power to choose which thoughts we act on and which we disregard.
 This can really be beneficial in preventing addiction relapse.

 CBT counselling treatment utilises a range of techniques that allow automatic thought patterns to become more apparent.

 Some of the techniques used in CBT counselling can include: